Foxy/foxy-cloudflare-membership-site/README.md

-# `worker-template` Foxy.io Customer Portal Authentication Guard
+# Foxy.io Customer Portal Authentication Guard

 A template for creating a Cloudflare Worker that will act as a guard to restrict access only to pages only for users authenticated at the Customer Portal.